-As shown in Figure 56, the analog core power dissipated by the AD9269 is proportional to its sample rate.
-The digital power dissipation of the CMOS outputs is determined primarily by the strength of the digital drivers and the load on each output bit.

-The maximum DRVDD current (IDRVDD) can be calculated as
+As shown in Figure 57, the analog core power dissipated by the AD9251 is proportional to its sample rate.
+The digital power dissipation of the CMOS outputs are determined primarily by the strength of the digital drivers and the load on each output bit.
+The maximum DRVDD current (IDRVDD) can be calculated as where N is the number of output bits (30, in the case of the AD9251).